Australian Government

 South West Coast: South East Cape to Low Rocky Point

-Winds: Southwesterly 15 to 20 knots turning south to southeasterly below 10 knots during the morning.
-Seas: 1 to 1.5 metres, decreasing below 1 metre during the morning.
-Swell: Southwesterly 3 to 4 metres.
+Winds: Northeasterly 15 to 20 knots turning north to northwesterly below 10 knots during the afternoon.
+Seas: 1 to 1.5 metres, decreasing to 1 metre during the morning.
+Swell: Southwesterly 2 to 2.5 metres.
 Weather: Cloudy.
+70% chance of showers.

 * Calls to 1300 numbers cost around 27.5c incl.
 GST, higher from mobiles or public phones.
 Marine forecasts are also available on VHF and HF radio.
 View the radio schedule on www.bom.gov.au/marine